kiwitcms/github-marketplace/README.rst

 Introduction
 ------------

-This package provides the GitHub Marketplace integration for the `Kiwi TCMS multi-tenant SaaS <https://github.com/marketplace/kiwi-tcms>`_.
+This package provides the marketplace/payment integration for the `Kiwi TCMS multi-tenant SaaS <https://kiwitcms.org/#subscriptions>`_.
 Everyting that we do is open and that's why this piece of code is open source as well.
 You don't need this add-on in order to run Kiwi TCMS!